 A good Mortgage Broker can help you determine a budget, and put together your loan eligibility or apply for a pre-approval to help you go head-to-head with other buyers.

 The reality is that some banks pre-approvals are nothing more than a credit check, where they haven’t verified your payslips and other documents and require more time to get your loan unconditionally approved – so they literally aren’t worth the paper they’re written on.

-The tighter your pre-approval, the fewer conditions need to be met before your loan is unconditionally approved and the fewer days are needed for your finance date.
+The tighter your finance, the fewer conditions need to be met before your loan is unconditionally approved and the fewer days are needed for your finance date.

 (The finance date sets the number of days you have to obtain an unconditional finance approval on your contract)